rmsouza01/MC-MRI-Rec/README.md

  Deep learning reconstruction are divided in four groups: k-space-domain, image-domain, domain-transform, and hybrid k-space/image-domains learning.
 At the moment, there is no clear winner among these proposed models.
 That happens in part due to the lack of benchmark datasets that allow fair comparisons.
-The [fastMRI](https://fastmri.org/) initiative is one good step in that direction.
-Our challenge is a complimentary initiative that provides 3D brain data.
+The [fastMRI](https://fastmri.org/) initiative is one good step in that direction,.
+Our challenge is a complimentary initiative that provides high-resolutuon 3D brain data.
 Working with 3D data allows you to undersample in both the phase-encoded and the slice-encoded directions (i.e. sparser data), which potentially allows to further undersample k-space during acquisition.
 Most works so far investigated models that are specific to a coil with a given number of channels.
 Our challenge tackles this issue.
 The goals of this challenge are: